rahulgopinath/rahulgopinath.github.io/_posts/2015-08-01-whither-coverage.markdown

 One usually decides to stop testing when one reaches some sort of adequacy.
 Say 100% statement coverage.
 Unfortunately, test suite size has no equivalent notion.
 So test suite size can not supplant coverage as an adequacy measure.
-Notice that the paper talks about number of test cases in specific programs, and not in terms of general programs, (for example, N test cases equates X% coverage).
-Given this, I do not see why one should consider the correlation between suite size and coverage to be harmful, or why one should control for test suite size.
+Hence, I do not see why one should control for test suite size.

 Author's point is that the correlation between coverage and effectiveness is not a real causative correlation.
 That both are caused by the increase